KyleCole90/dap_accessibility_report/README.md

   **Step 2: Preparing the Data**

 To keep things simple for this proof of concept, I selected a Canvas instance with limited data.
 I synchronized the DAP tables to my Postgres instance and wrote a quick SQL query to produce a CSV file containing the following columns: page ID, page title, course ID, teacher name, and body content.
-Here’s the query if you are interested.
 Once I had the CSV file, I was ready to dig into **Pa11y**.

   **Step 3: Running Accessibility Tests**